 - 1 cup (240 ml) heavy cream, at room temperature

-- 2 to 3 teaspoons (about 5 to 8 grams) fleur de sel, or favorite sea salt flakes, such as Maldon®
+- 2 to 3 teaspoons (about 5 to 8 g) fleur de sel, or favorite sea salt flakes

 - Instant read candy thermometer of good quality, helpful